 An exceprt from the never-released Juice Weasels Rough Cuts Bluray disc.
+I did all of the camera work and post-production.

 From 1983 until 2003, my brother and I owned and ran a chain of video stores known as Video Place.
+This is my homage to that business and the good ole days of VHS video :-)

 This video documents the making of the Juice Weasels' I want to Kill You video.